Black-Capped Chickadee: Small Bird With Big Personality

 Do They Mate for Life?

-Most pairs do indeed mate for life.
+Most pairs of Black-capped Chickadees do indeed mate for life.
 However, extra-pair copulation also happens.
 Females will sometimes copulate with a male who has a higher social ranking.

-The nesting habits of these birds begin once a pair bond is made.
+The nesting habits of Black-capped Chickadees begin in late March once a pair bond is made.
 The female Chickadee will begin by selecting a nest site.

-One interesting aspect of their nesting behavior is that they build their nest to fit the size of the cavity they are using.
+showing the nesting habit of chickadees which build nest to fit the size of the cavity

-Egg laying can begin as early as late April all the way into July.
-Weather, along with the health and age of the female plays a part in determining the egg laying season.
+Chickadees egg laying season may begin as early as late April and go into July.
+Weather, along with the health and age of the female plays a part in determining when she lays eggs.

-Later clutches may be a result of nest failure earlier in the season.
+Later clutches may be a result of nest failure earlier in the breeding season.

-The female will lay up to six eggs that are white with speckles and she alone will incubate them and the eggs will hatch in 12 to 13 days.
+The female will lay up to six eggs that are white with speckles and she alone will incubate them.
+Eggs will hatch after 12 to 13 days of incubation.

 During the incubation period, the male will bring food to her.
 He will also chase any other males out of the territory.

-The Male Chickadee will also call her from the nest, at which time she leaves the nest, and he feeds her.
+The male black-capped chickadee will also call her from the nest, at which time she leaves the nest, and he feeds her.

 Sometimes the female will leave the nest and call the male, and he will bring food for her to eat.